particl-page/particl.page/content/ecosystem/wizard-swap/index.md

 [![WizardSwap preview](wizardswap-exchange.png)](https://www.wizardswap.io)

+## Truly peer-to-peer

 Unlike many other swapping platforms out there, [WizardSwap](https://www.wizardswap.io) does not interact with any exchange order books so orders have no influence on any exchange prices.

 Instead it draws liquidity directly from [localparticl.com](https://www.localparticl.com) users who have deposited funds and opted to enable swaps.
 Pricing is based on a global average plus the margins liquidity providers have set.